Geo5/hackathon-docker-compression/README.md

 ## Idea

-Used the zstd compression program, after blank line removal, comment removal, removing of line continuations ("\").
+Used the zstd compression program, after blank line removal, comment removal, removing of line continuations ("\\" at the end of a line).
 Does also lowercase the commands and shorten them to 1-3 chars.